charmed-kubernetes/charm-kubernetes-autoscaler/README.md

 ---
 **NOTE:**

-The `kubernetes-controller` is the juju controller containing the charmed-kubernetes model, not the model which holds the `kubernetes-cluster-autoscaler`.
+The `kubernetes-controller` is the juju controller which the charmed-kubernetes model, not the model which holds the `kubernetes-autoscaler.
 ---

 ```bash